-Q: How much recovery time is needed after rhinoplasty surgery?
+Q: How much recovery time is needed after rhinoplasty in North Carolina?

 Recovery from rhinoplasty surgery generally lasts between 1-2 weeks.
 The patient will have to wear a splint on the nose, which will be removed after a week.
 Most patients are able to return to work or their daily activities, within moderation, 7-10 days after the surgery.